Use branch versioned data

 ServiceGeodatabase class provides some additional members for managing edits.
 For example, all local edits (to all tables in the version) can be applied by calling

-Make edits to feature tables, such as adding, deleting, or updating features.
+Make edits to the service feature tables, such as adding, deleting, or updating features.
 Edits to attachments and adding or removing relates can also be managed by the service geodatabase.
+See Perform Edits for more information about how to perform these feature edits.

 The advantage of calling